StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 There is a constantly alive block executor whose job is to execute blocks taken off the FIFO execution queue.

-In addition to executing the blocks, the block executor is also expected to provide deterministic timestamps for the beginning and end of execution of a block.
+In addition to executing the blocks, the block executor provides deterministic timestamps for the beginning and end of execution of a block.

 Time is accordingly measured in two ways by the block executor.